-The parties agree that, in addition to cases of illness and accidents, the sickness rights under this agreement are to be active if the employee needs to undergo urgent and necessary medical treatment in order to reduce or eradicate consequences of illness that would foreseeably result in the employee being unable to work.
+The parties agree that, in addition to cases of illness and accidents, the sickness rights under this agreement are to be active if the employee needs to undergo urgent and necessary medical treatment to reduce or eradicate consequences of illness that would foreseeably result in the employee being unable to work.

 The above definition does not imply a change in the concept of illness in labour law as it has been interpreted by the courts.
-The parties agree, however, that any treatment that the employee needs to undergo in order to alleviate the consequences of accidents at work should also result in the activation of sickness rights under this agreement.]
+The parties agree, however, that any treatment that the employee needs to undergo in order to alleviate the consequences of accidents at work should also result in the activation of sickness rights under this agreement.
+(Protocol 2000 on inability to work due to illness)

 8.3.
-Medical certificate
+MEDICAL CERTIFICATE